Politics and sports: Boxing

 Heavyweight champion Max Schmeling had been lauded by the Nazi Party as a heroic symbol of German destiny and Aryan supremacy.
 A politically charged boxing match with Joe Louis was preceded nationalistic symbolism and imagery.
 Schmeling defeated Louis, for the latter's first professional defeat in 1936.
 Langston Hughes recalled the national reaction to Louis' defeat.

-Schmeling was, however, welcomed home with a jubilant reaction.
+Schmeling, by contrast, was welcomed home with a jubilant reaction.
 Hitler sent his wife flowers with the message: "For the wonderful victory of your husband, our greatest German boxer, I must congratulate you with all my heart."
 Schmeling responded to the accolades saying: "At this moment I have to tell Germany, I have to report to the Führer in particular, that the thoughts of all my countrymen were with me in this fight; that the Führer and his faithful people were thinking of me.
 This thought gave me the strength to succeed in this fight.
 It gave me the courage and the endurance to win this victory for Germany's colours."

 A rematch was scheduled later in New York City.
 In the build-up to the event U.S. President Franklin D. Roosevelt offered his support: "Joe, we need muscles like yours to beat Germany."
 Schmeling's hotel was picketed by American protestors after an accompanying Nazi Party publicist declared that a black man could not defeat Schmeling and that when he won, his prize money would be used to build German tanks.
 Louis won the rematch in a first round knock out and he became the focal point of anti-Nazi sentiment leading up to World War II.
 Louis later recalled the pressure on him before the fight: "I knew I had to get Schmeling good.
 I had my own personal reasons and the whole damned country was depending me."
+After the war the two men would reconnect and strike up a personal friendship.